gradle/build-tool-training-exercises/Gradle_Build_Cache_Deep_Dive/exercise1/README.md

 Open the Gradle project in the `lab` folder.
 You can either open a terminal and go to the folder, or open the project in an editor such as IntelliJ.

-Inspect the build and source files, there is only one subproject called `app1`.
+Inspect the build and source files, there is only one subproject called `app`.
 The `gradle.properties` file has a property so verbose console logging will be enabled.
 You may notice `app/build.gradle.kts` has a task called `generateLocalUniqueValue`, ignore it for now.
 We will cover this later in the